Written by Ryan McGuine //

 Governments should determine ambitious missions with a broad scope, under which they offer incentives to tackle specific challenges.
 Using solar photovoltaic as an example, innovation can be accelerated through efforts to foster early-stage technologies that have yet to attract private finance, efforts to increase transfers of knowledge around those technologies, and efforts to foster a wider demand for them.
 The overall mission should be permanent, but most specific interventions should be rolled back once those technologies can compete on their own merit.

 All measures discussed so far address the price difference between fossil fuels and alternatives.
 However, there are many reasons besides the price difference that less carbon-intensive sources of energy are not more widely used.
 For example, capital-intensive, risk-averse sectors like heavy industry, transportation, and buildings face significant inertia to change related to their dependence on existing infrastructure.
-Sustaining Capabilities has an upcoming series, Decarbonizing the Hard Sectors, that will focus on these industries and propose solutions that would complement a reduction in the technology price differential.
+Each sector will probably have its own set of solutions that would complement a reduction in the technology price differential.

 No single policy tool is capable of driving down greenhouse gas emissions as quickly as is necessary.
 However, it is possible to develop a suite of policies capable of inducing the development of technologies and adoption of practices consistent with a healthy climate, at a reasonable cost.
 Historically, energy transitions have moved very slowly — it took coal 35 years to provide 25% of the global primary energy demand, oil 40 years to do the same, and natural gas 55 years.
 This transition should not be allowed to take so long.